wd77/cp-workspace-wd77/README.md

-# com-chilipeppr-workspace-sample
+# de-wd77-cp-workspace-wd77
-A ChiliPeppr Workspace sample.
+The  WD77 lean Workspace, optimized for smaller screens.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Workspace / Sample
+## ChiliPeppr WD77 Workspace

 All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does